katalinschmidt/katalinschmidt/README.md

 ### Üdv! 👋 🇺🇸 🇭🇺 🇩🇪

 My name is Katalin.
-I am a full-stack software engineer with a non-traditional background.
+I am a full-stack software engineer, currently working with Python at Pinwheel.

 My strengths as a developer today are defined by my former lives as an educator and HR admin. <br>
-Some of the unique traits I program with today as a result of those experiences are:
+Some of the unique traits I bring to my programming today as a result of those experiences are:
-* Outstanding ability to communicate (be it reasoning, logic, or technical topics)
+* Excellent ability to communicate (be it reasoning, logic, or technical topics)
 * Proven ability to break complex things down
 * Detail-oriented
 * Results-oriented